Lotte Reiniger: Adulthood and success

-Following the success of Prince Achmed, Reiniger was able to make a second feature.
+Following the success of Prince Achmed, Reiniger was able to make a next film.
 Doktor Dolittle und seine Tiere (Doctor Dolittle and his Animals, 1928) was based on the first of the English children's books by Hugh Lofting.
 The film tells of the doctor's voyage to Africa to help heal sick animals.
 It is currently available only in a television version with new music, voice-over narration, and a high framerate.
 The score of this three-part film was composed by Kurt Weill, Paul Hindemith and Paul Dessau.

+She released Der scheintote Chinese (The seemingly dead Chinese-Man, 1928), the first animated film with a queer happy end.

 A year later, Reiniger co-directed her first live-action film with Rochus Gliese, Die Jagd nach dem Glück (The Pursuit of Happiness, 1929), a tale about a shadow-puppet troupe.
 The film starred Jean Renoir and Berthold Bartosch and included a 20-minute silhouette performance by Reiniger.
 The film was completed just as sound came to Germany, and release of the film was delayed until 1930 to dub in voices by different actors.

 Reiniger attempted to make a third animated feature, inspired by Maurice Ravel's opera L'enfant et les sortilèges (The Child and the Bewitched Things, 1925), but was unable to clear all of the individual rights to Ravel's music, the libretto (by the novelist Colette), and an unexpected number of copyright holders.
 When Ravel died in 1937, the clearance became even more complex and Reiniger finally abandoned the project, although she had designed sequences and animated some scenes to convince potential backers and the rights-holders.

 Reiniger worked on several films with British poet, critic, and musician Eric Walter White, who wrote an early book-length essay on her work.

 Flight from Germany and later life

-With the rise of the Nazi Party, Reiniger and Koch decided to emigrate (both were involved in left-wing politics), but found that no other country would give them permanent visas.
+With the rise of the Nazi Party, Reiniger and Koch had difficulties to work in Germany and took the chance to move to London, without ever gaining permanent visas.
 As a result, the couple spent the years 1933–1944 moving from country to country, staying as long as visas would allow.
 With the release of sound film, Reiniger and her husband began to work with music in relation to animation.
 They worked with film-makers Jean Renoir in Paris and Luchino Visconti in Rome.
 They managed to make 12 films during this period, the best-known being Carmen (1933) and Papageno (1935), both based on popular operas (Bizet's Carmen and Mozart's Die Zauberflöte).
-When World War II commenced they stayed with Visconti in Rome until 1944, then moved back to Berlin to take care of Reiniger's sick mother.
-Under the rule of Hitler, Reiniger was forced to make propaganda films for Germany.
-One of these films is called Die goldene Gans (The Golden Goose, 1944).
-She had to work under stringent and limiting conditions to please the German state, which is why some of her work in this time period may appear creatively stifled.
+When World War II commenced they stayed with Visconti in Rome until 1943.
+When the SS invaded Rome, they fled to Venice, where they tried in vain to make a living from illustrations and essays.
+Due to the lack of funds they had to return to Berlin, where at least they could stay with Reiniger's mother.
+Reiniger startet to work on a fairy-tale film for schools, Die Goldene Gans, which she did not complete until 1948.